adamkells/adamkells.github.io/aboutme.md

 - text: |+
         For a copy of my CV, click [here](/assets/kells_cv.pdf)
 - text: |+
-        I grew up in ~~the middle of nowehere~~ Cavan, Ireland and after spending four years in Dublin from from 2011 to 2015 I have been living in London since 2015.
-- text: |+
-        I currently work for tech startup causaLens as a research data scientist.
+        I currently work for Hammersmith-based fintech startup causaLens as a research data scientist.
 - text: |+
         I earned my PhD in Biophysics from [Kings College London] (https://www.kcl.ac.uk/index.aspx) in 2019 where I was supervised by